-&lt;sup>2See also HCM Volume 4: Applications Guide
+2See also HCM Volume 4: Applications Guide

 As the transportation industry broadens its goals beyond congestion reduction and associated capacity expansion, there has been increasing discussion of the role of LOS as a performance metric.
-Communities that have adopted goals such as improving safety for other roadway users (e.g., pedestrians, bicyclists, and transit users), or encouraging infill development, find that the way LOS standards are traditionally used is not helpful in reaching those goals.
-This report is motivated by the need to incorporate additional measures in the planning process beyond mobility.
-Comprehensive performance management requires the ability to consider all factors in the transportation system, moving away from the idea that there is only one target and threshold, and addressing the need of transportation agencies to evaluate tradeoffs among multiple priorities (e.g., travel speed, reliability, safety, asset preservation, quality of life, etc.) when making investment decisions.
+Communities that have adopted goals such as improving safety for other roadway users (e.g., pedestrians, bicyclists, and transit users), or encouraging infill development, find that the way LOS standards are traditionally used is not helpful in reaching those goals.^{3,4} This report is motivated by the need to incorporate additional measures in the planning process, beyond mobility.
+Comprehensive transportation performance management requires consideration of a broad range of factors affecting the transportation system, moving away from the idea that there is only one target and threshold, and addressing the need of transportation agencies to evaluate tradeoffs among multiple priorities (e.g., travel speed, reliability, safety, asset preservation, quality of life, etc.) when making investment decisions.
 Balancing these many issues is not easily summarized in a single letter grade.
-This effort focuses on LOS precisely because the assumptions that go into its calculation and the ways in which its results are used have the ability to impact so many components of the transportation system, and it only describes one aspect of transportation system performance.
+This effort focuses on LOS precisely because the assumptions that go into its calculation and the ways in which its results are used can impact so many components of the transportation system, and LOS describes a limited number of aspects of transportation system performance.